summerwang/osc-hw-submission/README.md

 at [TIME]
 ```

-Where TIME is formatted HH:MM AM/PM MM/DD/YY.
+where TIME is formatted HH:MM AM/PM MM/DD/YY.
 For example:

 ```
 at 2:30 PM 10/21/2018